How to get a construction loan with bad credit

 You’ve acquired some land and are ready to build the home of your dreams.
 Yet if you’ve had a past bankruptcy or other credit blemish, you might find your house haunted by the specter of poor credit before you even break ground.

-Construction loans are already tricky to obtain.
-Lenders see them as riskier prospects than other home loans, given there is no completed house to use as collateral.
+Construction loans can be tricky to obtain in the best of circumstances.
+Lenders see them as riskier than other home loans because there is no completed house to use as collateral.
 Also, construction plans often go over budget, schedule or awry in some way.
 While construction loans can be secured by the land being constructed upon, it is less attractive to lenders to take possession of land alone or a half-built house should the borrower default on the loan in the middle of construction.

 Add a poor credit score of less than 680 into the mix and you have a risk recipe that many lenders are hesitant to make.
 You won’t be able to waltz into a construction loan easily if you have poor credit, but it is possible to obtain financing with some dedication and planning.